 This guide will go over everything you need to know about IT consulting.
 That includes what an IT consultant is, what they do, what types there are, industries that use it, and how it can help your company.

 IT consulting is a $500 billion industry that many consider a standard for any business with technology needs.
 They cater to unique circumstances with on-demand services.
 This removes the need for companies to fill and maintain the role full-time.
 Whether it’s a small business looking to expand, or an established corporation looking to rework its infrastructure, an IT consultant can support those changes.

 The biggest hurdle for the IT industry is not the lack of need but rather a shortage of skilled talent.
 Due to this, IT consultants are often involved with the implementation process too.
-For those wondering how to get into IT consulting, having hands-on IT experience goes a long way.
+For those wondering how to get into IT consulting, having hands-on IT experience and knowledge of the latest practices goes a long way.